 Is there an after party?

-Music ends on the Broadway stage at 10 p.m. both nights of the festival, but the second stage on Second Street will be hosting bands until 11 p.m.; Bonfire Brewing's Eagle taproom will be open until midnight both evenings of the event.
+Music ends on the Main Stage at 10 p.m., and finishes up at the Bonfire Stage at 11 p.m. both nights of the festival.
 If you really can't get enough, bars in Eagle will be open for regular business hours, too.

 I'm driving up to the area for the weekend, what can I do before the music starts?

 Bring your bike!
-Eagle was just named one of the country's best mountain biking towns by National Geographic Magazine, and all of the area trails are open for the season.
-Sylvan Lake State Park is also a local favorite, and is open for the season if a hike and an afternoon by the lake are more your style.
+Eagle has been named one of the country's best mountain biking towns by National Geographic Magazine, and all of the area trails are open for the season.
+Sylvan Lake State Park is also a local favorite, although the lake area is currently closed.